tammerb/mae298-autonomous-vehicle-gnc-astrobee/README.md

 ```
 sudo ./run.sh
 ```
-A browser tab should automatically open at http://localhost:8080/vnc_auto.html Once you're done, stop and remove both containers with `docker-compose down`.
+A browser tab should automatically open at http://localhost:8080/vnc_auto.html.
+If not, manually enter this address into your browser.
+See below for **Flying Astrobee** instructions.
+Once you're done, stop and remove both containers with `docker-compose down`.

 ### Running on a Windows host (tested with git for Windows: https://gitforwindows.org/):
 Same as above for linux but with the following script